Albemarle Sound: Voyage Through Centuries XI

 The mills of government grind slowly.
 Rising seas care not.

-As we already know, it is up to people brainstorming and barnstorming to find solutions that will protect the environment and take care of human needs.
+It is up to people brainstorming and barnstorming to find solutions that will protect people and the environment.

 We can’t know all the answers because we can’t predict the curve balls to come, but with close observation, a thoughtful approach, and cooperative efforts we can develop the resilience that grounded those Paleo-Indians long long ago.